vuejs/v2.vuejs.org/source/guide/application.md

 ## Unit Testing

-Anything compatible with a CommonJS-based build system works.
-A recommendation is using the [Karma](http://karma-runner.github.io/0.12/index.html) test runner together with its [CommonJS pre-processor](https://github.com/karma-runner/karma-commonjs) to test your code modularly.
+Anything compatible with a module-based build system works.
+A recommendation is using the [Karma](http://karma-runner.github.io/0.12/index.html) test runner.
+It has a lot of community plugins, including support for [Webpack](https://github.com/webpack/karma-webpack) and [Browserify](https://github.com/Nikku/karma-browserify).
+For detailed setup, please refer to each project's respective documentation.

-The best practice is to export raw options / functions inside modules.
+In terms of code structure for testing, the best practice is to export raw options / functions in your component modules.
 Consider this example:

 ``` js
 // my-component.js